rishankk/aave_test/README.md

     1. Sell that borrowed asset (Short selling)
 4. Repay everything back

-Tesing
+Testing

-Integration tes: Kovan
+Integration test: Kovan
 local unit tests - Mainnet-fork (as no oracles)

-Paraswap, uniswap for swap
+Paraswap, uniswap for swap - not used